Ngā ratonga Kapua

 Key questions

-Have the minimum requirements for metadata been applied?
+Have the minimum legislative requirements for metadata been applied?

-Have the information and records been classified in accordance with the organisation’s business classification schemes?
+Have the information and records been classified in accordance with your organisation’s business classification scheme(s)?

 Search, audit and reporting functionalities